Find Unplanned Pregnancy Help in Florida

 If you feel mentally and emotionally ready to raise a child, but not quite financially prepared, there are financial resources that can help.
 For example, ACCESS Florida helps eligible families with food assistance, Medicaid and more.
 The Florida Office of Early Learning can help provide eligible children with school-readiness programs.
 There are also state-funded benefit programs to help provide your child with proper nutrition and health care.

 If you intend to parent and you’re medically uninsured, these tips can help with the cost of pregnancy and childbirth.

 Remember, if you’re considering parenting vs. adoption, you can choose either path at any point in your pregnancy.
 You can even choose to place your child for adoption after they’re born!

-If you’re considering abortion in Florida, please contact your doctor right away.
+You may be in a situation where abortion in Florida feels like the best option.
+And if that’s the case, please contact your doctor right away.
 You will need to discuss any potential health concerns and which abortion options are available in your situation.

 Your doctor will need to determine how far along you are in your unintended pregnancy, because this will affect the type of abortion procedure you may be able to access.
 Only women who are in the early stages of pregnancy (fewer than 24 weeks along) are able to choose abortion as an unplanned pregnancy option in Florida.

 If you’re early in your pregnancy and you want to pursue abortion as your unplanned pregnancy option, you’ll need to familiarize yourself with Florida abortion laws and how they may affect you.
 Here’s what you should know:

 Only pregnancies that endanger a woman’s life or are the product of rape or incest will receive public funding.